Does Alcohol Damage Your Teeth?

 Limit alcohol consumption

 The first step in reducing alcohol’s impact on oral health is limiting alcohol consumption.
 While moderation is key, the fewer drinks you consume, the lower your risk of developing tooth decay and periodontal disease.
-If you are a regular drinker, cutting back on the amount of alcohol you consume can make a dramatic difference in both the long and short term.
+If you are a regular drinker, cutting back on the amount of alcohol you consume can make a dramatic difference in the long and short term.

 Brush and floss after consumption

 Another way to minimise the harmful effects of alcohol on teeth and gums is to brush and floss immediately after consumption.
-The alcohol in drinks can erode tooth enamel and decrease saliva production, both of which are necessary to maintain healthy teeth and gums.
+The alcohol in drinks can erode tooth enamel and decrease saliva production, which are necessary to maintain healthy teeth and gums.
 Brushing with fluoride toothpaste and flossing soon after drinking will help remove any bacteria and food particles that could contribute to plaque buildup and gum disease.

 Rinse regularly